 Option 1: Saturdays 10am-12pm: January 30-March 6 with day-long retreat Saturday, March 13

 Option 2: Mondays, 6:30-8:30pm, April 5-May 10 with day-long retreat Saturday, May 15

 Module 3 – Teaching Methodology – note this class has been extended to 8 weeks, no additional cost

 Mondays, 6:30-8:30pm, May 17—July 12 (no class May 31) with day-long retreat June 26

 Daylong retreats are all 10am-4pm with a lunch break.

-Cost:$400 each for Modules 1-3 up to two weeks prior to start date, $420 after.
+Cost: $400 each for Modules 1-3.
 No additional charge for Mentorship and Consultation.

 300/500-hour Teacher Training Enrollees please use the same registration link!